 Outcome 4 - Strengthen our visitor economy

-- 324,362 visitors to our attractions contributed an estimated £6.98m to the local economy.
+- Over 935,000 people have visited our attractions since April 2018, contributing an estimated £20.13 million to the local economy.

 Outcome 5 - Create more and better housing